parsabsh/linux-notes/README.md

 ### Shell

 Shell is an interface that connects you to the operating system (OS) and lets you work with it.
-Shell is responsible for interpreting commands and return the results back.
-The default shell in ubuntu (and many other distros) is _**bash**_.
+Shell is responsible for interpreting commands and returning the results back.
+The default shell in Ubuntu (and many other distros) is _**bash**_.

 ### Terminal

-Terminal is a graphical software that you can access any shell you want through it.
+A terminal is a graphical software that you can access any shell you want through it.
 ![image](https://user-images.githubusercontent.com/92635013/195100325-217ca755-2767-470c-995d-fbf9fa89c065.png)

 ## General Structure of Linux Commands